jean-johnson-zwix/unclaimed/backend/README.md

 ## Agent Mode

-With `"mode": "agent"` on `/screen`, the system runs the same deterministic engine but adds an LLM-generated natural-language explanation.
-The agent orchestrates tools (get_fpl, query_candidates, evaluate_program, expand_categorical) and falls back to pipeline mode if no LLM provider is available.
+With `"mode": "agent"` on `/screen`, the system runs the same deterministic engine but adds:
+- LLM-generated natural-language explanation grounded in actual matched conditions
+- Freeform text intake (send `"text"` instead of `"profile"`)
+- Automatic fallback to pipeline mode if no LLM provider is available

 Configure providers via `.env` (any one is sufficient):
 ```